 Will you be able to start a non-profit after watching this course?
 No. Will you know all the ins and outs of finding funding and creating a sustainable organization?
-No. However, if you go through the full course and exercise files, you will emerge from the course with a good idea of what some of your questions should be if you are considering either starting a non-profit or working for one.
-For grant writers and those interested in resource development issues, the segments of greatest interest will be "foundation grants" and "pursuing government grant and contracts" in section II of the course on fundraising and marketing.
-Other segments will also be helpful including the ones on business partnerships and earned revenue.
+No. However, if you go through the full course and exercise files, you will emerge from the course with a good idea of what some of your questions should be if you are considering starting a non-profit or working for one.
+For grant writers and others interested in resource development, the segments of greatest interest will be "foundation grants" and "pursuing government grant and contracts" in section II of the course which covers fundraising and marketing.
+The segments on business partnerships and earned revenue will also be helpful.

-One of the strengths of the course is its realism.
-Some literature on the nonprofit sector makes it sound like there is abundant funding for non-profit enterprise and all you need is a solid proposal.
-In this course, Ms. Crutchfield provides a refreshingly realistic view of the funding climate.
+One of the course's strengths is its realistic portrayal of the nonprofit world.
+Some literature on the nonprofit sector makes it sound like there is abundant funding for nonprofits and all you need is a solid proposal to get a grant.
+In this course, Ms. Crutchfield provides a more nuanced view of the funding climate.

-In keeping with the realistic portrayal of the funding process, in her review of the types of foundations that exist (private, family, corporate, community), and brief discussion of government grants and contracts, Ms. Crutchfield discusses the importance of evaluating whether a particular opportunity is actually worth pursuing.
+In keeping with the realistic presentation of the nonprofit funding climate, in her review of the types of foundations that exist (private, family, corporate, community) and discussion of government grants and contracts, Ms. Crutchfield also provides a grounded discussion on the importance of evaluating whether a particular opportunity is actually worth pursuing.
 This pursue/don't pursue calculation involves weighing the resources it will take to complete the grant application--which can be significant, especially in the case of government grants--against the likelihood of success.

 For those new to grant writing and funding strategies for nonprofits, one of the most useful things covered in the course may be the pointers on how to conduct prospect research.
-Mentioned in the course are familiar prospecting steps such as creating a list of local and national grant makers that support the type of work you do and perhaps less well-known tips on discovering the funding sources of competitor organizations.
+Mentioned in the course are familiar prospecting steps such as creating a list of local and national grantmakers that support the type of work you do and less-known tips on discovering the funding sources of competitor organizations.

-With regard to foundation funding, Ms. Crutchfield, like most experts in the field, stresses the value of building a relationship with a foundation before submitting an application.
+Concerning foundation funding, Ms. Crutchfield, like most experts in the field, stresses the value of building a relationship with a foundation before submitting an application.
 Her prospecting steps are a little different for corporate foundations and government agencies, but again the importance of relationship building comes up.
-In the section on corporate funding she also reviews ways, other than money, through which a corporation can help an organization further its mission.
+In the section on corporate funding, she also reviews ways, other than money, that a corporation can help an organization.

-Bottom Line: Nonprofit Fundamentals gets a "thumbs up"--it is a great course if you want an introduction to the nonprofit sector or reminders of best practices for establishing and sustaining a nonprofit enterprise.
+Bottom Line: Nonprofit Fundamentals gets a thumbs up!
+It is an excellent course if you want an introduction to the nonprofit sector or reminders of best practices for establishing and sustaining a nonprofit.
 The course is worth taking in its entirety.
-However, if you don't have three hours to spend on the course taking just the funding-related segments will give you solid pointers on how to develop a basic funding strategy.
-As a reminder, if you are not already a member, you can take this course as part of a free, 10-day trial membership at lynda.com while you decide if a lynda.com membership is for you.
+If you don't have three hours to spend on the course, taking just the funding-related segments will give you solid pointers on how to develop a basic funding strategy.
+If you are not already a member of lynda.com, you can take this course as part of a free, 30-day trial membership.